quad-indent/retro-text-engine/README.md

 If you're looking for resources on how to use the engine, best head over to [my wiki page](https://github.com/quad-indent/retro-text-engine/wiki)!

 Also, head over to the [releases page](https://github.com/quad-indent/retro-text-engine/releases), download the latest release, unzip it, and begin editing!
-To launch your project, simply launch oldtimey_rpg_engine.exe!
+To launch your project, simply launch retro_text_engine.exe!

 ## Acknowledgements